Skip to content

 Seven-Layer Validation

-dppvalidator uses a seven-layer validation architecture to ensure Digital Product Passports are structurally correct, type-safe, semantically meaningful, cryptographically verifiable, and supply-chain traceable.
+dppvalidator uses a seven-layer validation architecture (plus a Layer 0 detection phase) to ensure Digital Product Passports are structurally correct, type-safe, semantically meaningful, cryptographically verifiable, and supply-chain traceable.
+The canonical layer + error-code table is pinned by ADR 0006.

 Architecture